nfdz/tomatito/README.md

 # Warning

 This application is discontinued.
-It is possible that some things does not work properly.
-I keep this repository for historical and educational purposes.
+It is possible that some things do not work properly.
+We keep this repository for historical and educational purposes.
 Please, if you are interested, visit the new development repository: **https://github.com/nfdz/tomatime**

 <p align="center"><a href="https://github.com/nfdz/tomatime">
   <img src="dev/new_promo.jpg?raw=true" alt="Tomatime"/>